New homage to the Lancia Stratos revealed at Geneva

 The new design follows the lines initially worn by its beloved predecessor, offering a cocktail of rally heritage with contemporary interpretation, the lightweight construction and 550bhp engine ensuring the charm and adrenaline of the original is captured.
 It has many of the features of the original: wedge shape, semicircular windscreen, side tanks, removable front and rear servicing hoods and engine-access hatch.

 The interior may appear spartan, but those with Lancia knowledge will again spot the classic hallmarks of the classic Stratos, including integrated rollcage and stowage for the helmets within the doors.

 German billionaire Michael Stoschek, the chairman of car parts supplier Brose and a rallying enthusiast, originally developed the New Stratos through his passion for the original Lancia Stratos.

 ‘I am delighted that other passionate car enthusiasts can experience how [the] successor of the most fascinating rally car from the 1970s still sets the bar for design and performance today,' he explains.

 Paolo Garella adds: ‘For MAT this agreement is a further step in our growth and allows our path to becoming a true manufacturer.
 A small production run is a new challenge for us.
 To have the opportunity to build the New Stratos is a great honour and a recognition of the capabilities that MAT has acquired over the last few years.

 'From its foundation in 2014, MAT has been involved in four different projects for the design and development of supercars.
 Now with the New Stratos we will deliver an extremely refined supercar that can be used every day but also deliver excitement and exhilarating fun on twisty roads.’

-The MAT Stratos will be revealed at the Geneva show next month.
+The first examples are set to be delivered in April 2018, and they will be made in right-hand drive form if required.
 You can find out more information on the New Stratos official website.